rstudio/blastula/README.md

   password = Sys.getenv("BLS_PASSWORD"))
 ```

-Oddly enough, when I checked my email client, this message did appear in
-my Junk Mail folder.
-I fished it out, and this is how it appeared:
+This is how the message appeared when received in the email client:

 <img src="man/figures/email_message.png">

-Which is great.
-The underlying HTML/CSS is meant to be resilient and
+The underlying HTML/CSS is meant to display properly across a wide range
-display properly across a wide range of email clients and webmail
+of email clients and webmail services.
-services.

 ### Adding a table to an email message